Skip to main content

 • out-of-state retailers with selling activity in the city of Chicago (i.e. physical presence, see, e.g., 86 Ill.
 Adm.
 Code 270.115) OR with sales of inventory located in the city of Chicago;

-• remote retailers without physical presence or inventory in Illinois who meet or exceed a tax remittance threshold and make sales to purchasers in the city of Chicago;
+• remote retailers without physical presence or inventory in Illinois who meet a tax remittance threshold and make sales to purchasers in the city of Chicago;

-• marketplace facilitators whose marketplace meets or exceeds a tax remittance threshold and who make sales over the marketplace to purchasers in the city of Chicago on behalf of marketplace sellers; and
+• marketplace facilitators whose marketplace meets a tax remittance threshold and who make sales over the marketplace to purchasers in the city of Chicago on behalf of marketplace sellers; and

 • marketplace facilitator's own sales when: